 affected by other substantial and material error of law

 Three (3) things can happen at your appeal hearing:

-The latter means you will go back in front of your original hearing officer at the SOS.
-You will need to provide the judge with this form which the judge and assistant attorney general or prosecutor will sign.
+The latter means you’ll go back in front of your original hearing officer at the SOS.
+You’ll need to provide the judge with this form which the judge and assistant attorney general or prosecutor will sign.
 Once signed, you need to serve the form on the SOS so they can update your driving record.